PascalBod/RTOS-presentation/exercises/01-HelloWorld/README.md

     ```
         app_log("Hello World!\n");
     ```
+12. Save the file.
-11. Build the application, and program the board.
+13. Build the application, and program the board.
-12. In a terminal window, start a serial terminal connected to the board:
+14. In a terminal window, start a serial terminal connected to the board:
     ```
     $ pyserial-miniterm /dev/ttyACM0 115200
     ```
-13. Click the board reset button.
+15. Click the board reset button.
 Each click should display the `Hello World!` message.